ansible/community-docs/execution_environments/execution_environments_overview.rst

 .. code-block:: bash

-  $ pip install ansible-builder ansible-runner
+  $ pip3 install ansible-builder ansible-navigator

 What to read next